Introduction to R

 Here we introduce the biggest concept in R: vectors.
 These are the basic unit of data storage in R and represent an ordered set of data of the same type.
 We show how to create vectors manually and through the use of specialised functions and operators.
 We show how vectorised operations can be used to easily perform large scale calculations and transformations on your data.

-We will look at the standard way that tidyverse manipulates data using the select and filter functions.
+We will look at the standard way that the tidyverse dplyr package manipulates data using the select and filter functions.
 We will look at the standard design for all tidyverse functions which manipulate data.

 Now that we know how basic data manipulations are performed in tidyverse we can look at scenarios where we want to chain multiple operations together.
-We will show how the new pipe operator, along with the design of tidyverse functions makes this kind of operation chaining really simple and scalable.
+We will show how the pipe operator, along with the design of tidyverse functions, makes this kind of operation chaining really simple and scalable.

 In tidyverse, ggplot2 is a full plotting library which offers many improvements over the core R plotting functions.
 We introduce the core ggplot concpets of aesthetics and geometries and show how to build and customise your first plot.